When Jethro Tull Entered the ’80s With the Synth-Heavy ‘A’

 "I got to tell you, that was the most fun I've ever had on tour," he told Vintage Rock.
 "There was no pressure on me as such, and Ian gave me the spotlight.
 He was comfortable leaving the stage for five minutes during my solo spot.
 It was a terrific group of guys — an amazing band and everybody treated me so well.
 Every night we went out and played huge arenas."

-Most of Tull's '80s output sounds dated today, suggesting a band intent on recapturing a past spark.
-That's what makes A a bittersweet listen – if Jobson had stuck around, that evolution could have yielded plenty of surprises.
+Most of Jethro Tull's '80s output sounds dated today, suggesting a band intent on recapturing a past spark.
+That's what makes A a bittersweet listen: If Jobson had stuck around, that evolution could have yielded plenty of surprises.